meddbase/isotope80/README.md

 select unit
 ```

 This simply adds a log entry prior to doing some work.
 The system also includes the ability to nest logs to make them more readable.
+To do this you call the context function with the top level string and the Isotope<T> that you want to occur within that context.

 ```cs
 public static Isotope<Unit> GoToDesktopSite =>